Droplets I: Pressure-Dominated Sub-0.1 pc Coherent Structures in L1688 and B18: Introduction

-The coherent core in B5 has remained the only known case of a coherent structure where the transition to coherence is spatially resolved with a single tracer.
+The coherent core in B5 has remained the only known example where the transition to coherence is spatially resolved with a single tracer.
 In search of other coherent structures in nearby molecular clouds, we follow the same procedure adopted by \citet{Pineda_2010} and identify a total of 18 coherent structures, 12 in the L1688 region in Ophiuchus and 6 in the B18 region in Perseus, using data from the Green Bank Ammonia Survey \citep[GAS;][]{GAS_DR1}.
-Although many of these structures may be associated with previously known cores or density features, this is the first time ``transitions to coherence'' are captured in a single tracer for these structures.
+Although many of these structures may be associated with previously known cores or density features, this is the first time ``transitions to coherence'' are captured using a single tracer.
 The 18 coherent structures identified within a total projected area on the plane of the sky of $\sim$ 0.6 pc$^2$ suggest the ubiquity of coherent structures in nearby molecular clouds.
-The identification of these coherent structures allows statistical analyses of coherent structures for the first time.
+This catalogue allows statistical analyses of coherent structures for the first time.